exonum/exonum-doc/src/get-started/java-binding.md

     --private-api-address 127.0.0.1:3010
 ```

-#### Changing the used JVM
+#### Changing the Used JVM

-By default, Exonum Java App automatically finds system JVM and uses it.
+By default, Exonum Java App automatically finds the system JVM and uses it.
 To
-change this, the user can set `JAVA_HOME` environment variable pointing at the
+change this, set the `JAVA_HOME` environment variable pointing at the
 JVM installation directory.

 #### Debugging the JVM

-To enable remote debugging of Java code on a running Exonum node,
+To enable remote debugging of the Java code on a running Exonum node,
-pass `--jvm-debug` option with a socket address to connect to
+pass the `--jvm-debug` option with a socket address.
+This address will be used
-from a debugger:
+to connect a debugger:

 ```sh
 exonum-java run -d testnet/db -c testnet/node.toml \